franciscocorrales/symfony-docs/bundles/override.rst

-This means that you cannot override this by creating a sub-class of ``CustomType`` and registering it as a service and tagging it with ``form.type`` (you *could* do this in earlier version).
+This means that you cannot override this by creating a sub-class of ``CustomType`` and registering it as a service and tagging it with ``form.type`` (you *could* do this in an earlier version).

 Instead, you should use a "form type extension" to modify the existing form type.
 For more information, see :doc:`/form/create_form_type_extension`.